 WordPress Website Hosting

-I think we can confidently say not all WordPress website hosting is created equal.
-Is there even a difference between WordPress hosting and non-WordPress hosting and does it matter?
-The answer is: yes.
+We can confidently say not all WordPress website hosting is created equal.
+Is there even a difference between WordPress hosting and non-WordPress hosting, and does it matter?
+The answer is yes.

-WordPress website hosting can be defined as a managed hosting service optimized for the WordPress platform with security, usability, and speed enhancements, use the bluehost review.
+WordPress website hosting can be defined as a managed hosting service optimized for the WordPress platform with security, usability, and speed enhancements.

 Size matters

 Don’t let Danica Patrick’s long hair and chiseled facial features lure you into signing up for a hosting plan.
-When it comes to identifying a reliable hosting company you can’t judge a book by its cover and believe all the hype.
+When identifying a reliable hosting company, you can’t judge a book by its cover and believe all the hype.
 This might sound like cliché advice, but it’s true.

 One of the first things to consider is how large and complex your site is and how much traffic you anticipate.
 If you’re running a lot of plugins you’ll want more bandwidth.
-If you use large, high-quality images for blog posts that you write on a regular basis you’ll want more storage space.
-If you’re constantly making updates to your website you’ll want access to a staging environment that’s easy to set up and deploy from.
+If you use large, high-quality images for blog posts that you write regularly, you’ll want more storage space.
+If you’re constantly updating your website, you’ll want access to a staging environment that’s easy to set up and deploy.

 Shared, managed, or VPS?

-In most cases you’re going to want one of three types of hosting, shared, managed or a VPS.
-Shared hosting is the cheapest because you’re essentially sharing resources with the thousands of other websites on the same server.
+In most cases, you will want one of three types of hosting: shared, managed, or a VPS.
+Shared hosting is the cheapest because you share resources with thousands of other websites on the same server.
 With a VPS (Virtual Private Server) your website still lives on a server that hosts other websites but you have dedicated resources allocated to your site that other sites can’t touch.
-Finally there is managed hosting which usually is a VPS but the hosting provider manages much of the server level details like software updates and initial configurations for you.
+Finally, there is managed hosting, usually a VPS, but the hosting provider manages much of the server-level details, like software updates and initial configurations, for you.

 The landscape seems pretty competitive when it comes to pricing.
-You could spend anywhere from $3 per month on a shared hosting plan to $69 per month on a single WordPress managed hosting plan.
-The most expensive plans might be offering more bells and whistles than you need, and the cheapest ones will be slower and less secure.
+You could spend anywhere from $3 monthly on a shared hosting plan to $69 monthly on a single WordPress-managed one.
+The most expensive plans might offer more bells and whistles than you need, and the cheapest ones will be slower and less secure.

-If you’re a large organization looking for a custom solution, you could be spending upwards of $1,000 per month for the level of support and scalability you require.
+If you’re a large organization looking for a custom solution, you could spend upwards of $1,000 per month for the support and scalability you require.

 Setup and support

 Support should be accessible through different channels (chat, phone, email, a ticket system, etc.) that suit your preference(s) and be available 24/7.
-Most companies claim superior 24/7 support, but this isn’t always the case.
+Most companies claim superior 24/7 support, but this isn’t always true.

 Overview

-If you’re running a WordPress site, opting for a WordPress managed hosting plan is definitely worth the extra cost as Google now puts more emphasis on site speed for search rankings.
-No one can afford for their site to be compromised, and with WordPress running more than 20% of websites it’s a highly targeted platform for hacks.
+If you’re running a WordPress site, opting for a WordPress-managed hosting plan is worth the extra cost, as Google now puts more emphasis on site speed for search rankings.
+No one can afford for their site to be compromised, and with WordPress running more than 20% of websites, it’s a highly targeted platform for hacks.
 The added security of these plans will help ensure your site doesn’t become compromised.